Kirbeast/Project-M-PAL/README.md

 - **info2** (Crashes Menu and Stadium Modes)

+# USB Loader
+1. Copy **projectm_usb_loader** into the apps folder on the root of your SD Instantly launch to PAL PM on both NTSC and PAL Wii.
+Use this if you already have USB Loading setup on your Wii.
+You can also install this with Priiloader so you can autoboot to the game when you turn on your Wii.

 # Updating the Codes (Dolphin)
 I've included a Batch file that updates the Codes in the "SD.raw".
 You need a folder "tools" with jwiicm in it and ImDisk installed.